 Under the Regulation, forest accounting includes carbon removals resulting from harvested wood products and deadwood.
 They are taken into account in the calculation of the forest reference level.
 Net removals resulting from harvested wood products and deadwood are not subject to the cap.

-In 2019, the member states' reference levels will be estimated in accordance with the LULUCF Regulation.
+The member states' reference levels will be estimated in accordance with the LULUCF Regulation.
 The estimation will involve representatives of the member states and independent experts appointed by the Commission, as well as experts from research institutes and stakeholders.
 The final reference levels will be set by the Commission in 2020.

-Accounting for crpoland and grassland
+Accounting for cropland and grassland

 According to the LULUCF Regulation, emissions from cropland and grassland are calculated by comparing them to the emissions for the 2005–2009 period.

 The measures defined in Finland’s Medium-term Climate Change Policy Plan will reduce emissions generated by agricultural land in the agricultural sector and the land use sector.